Michal-Novomestsky/GardenGate/README.md

 * Custom unlocker mod that unlocks everything

 ### What's not done (TODO):
-* Fix bfn crashing after restoring from launcher (not sure if it happens always)
 * Player kicking/moderation
 * Bot support for gw1
 * Make it so that only host can load into levels